fosterlab/PrInCE-Matlab/TablesAndFigures.md

 * Final_Interactions_list_50_precision.csv.
 Pairwise protein interactions predicted from all replicates and conditions.
 The "Interaction score (avg.)" column is very useful, since it lets you create interaction lists of any precision.
 For example, to generate an interaction list with 75% precision, take all interactions with an interaction score greater than 0.75.
 For 90% precision, take all interactions with a score greater than 0.90.
 "Interaction probability" is the output of the Naive Bayes classifier.
 A true positive interaction has "1" in the "Interaction in CORUM" column; a false positive interaction has "0" in the "Interaction in CORUM" column and "1" in the "Both proteins in CORUM" column.

-* Final_Interactions_list_condition1only_50_precision.csv.
-A subset of Final_Interactions_list_50_precision.csv, with only the interactions found in condition1.
-Each condition will have its own file.

-* Precision_across_channels.csv.
-Summary of interactions found in any condition ("at least 1 condition") or more conditions (e.g. "at least 2 condition").
-There should be fewer interactions found in more conditions, but with higher precision.

-* Summary_Interactions_50pc_replicate.csv.
-Summary of the true positive and false positive interactions in Final_Interactions_list_50_precision.csv.
+* Summary_Precision_Recall.csv.
+A summary of the interaction list at multiple precision levels.
+Includes numbers of true positive and false positive interactions, number of novel interactions, and recall (TP/(TP+FN)).

 __Complexes__ (Output/Data/Complexes/)